About the course

 Oxford has been an important centre for Hebrew and Jewish Studies since the sixteenth century.
 There are unrivalled collections of Hebrew manuscripts and printed books in the Bodleian Library.
 The Leopold Muller Memorial Library is housed at the Oxford Centre for Hebrew and Jewish Studies in the Clarendon Institute and has a collection specialising mainly in the areas of Jewish history and Hebrew literature.

-As well as the Bodleian Library and Leopold Muller library, you will have access to the Oriental Institute Library, which is housed in the Oriental Institute and contains Biblical, Jewish, Islamic and other Oriental works.
+As well as the Bodleian Library and Leopold Muller library, you will have access to the Nizami Ganjavi Library at the Oriental Institute which contains Biblical, Jewish, Islamic and other Oriental works.
 Adjacent to the Oriental Institute is the Ashmolean Museum which, amongst its many other superb collections, houses material on the archaeology and material culture of the land of Israel.

 There are no compulsory elements of this course that entail additional costs beyond fees and living costs.
 However, as part of your course requirements, you may need to choose a dissertation, a project or a thesis topic.
 Please note that, depending on your choice of topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, and field trips.
 You will need to meet these additional costs, although you may be able to apply for small grants from your department and/or college to help you cover some of these expenses.